Review [I] Page

 (2005)

 This is the first time to check out the cd of Iron Mask from Belgium.
 Even though I have never heard of their first album, this second album of Iron Mask features quality neo-classical power metal.
-Definately, the focal point of this band is a neo-classical shredder, Dushan Petrossi's incredible smooth guitar performance a la Yngwie Malmsteen.
+Definitely, the focal point of this band is a neo-classical shredder, Dushan Petrossi's incredible smooth guitar performance a la Yngwie Malmsteen.
 From the begining to the end, there are lots of bombastic neo-classical furious power metal tracks featured.
 I think that neo-classical power metal bands seem to have been over-saturated or over-flooded nowadays in the metal music scene, but Iron Mask has successfully managed to lay down energetic fast and up-tempo tracks with fresh ideas.
 On this new album, we see notable guest musicians, such as Richard Andersson of Majestic/Space Odyssey, At Vance/Empty Tremor singer Oliver Hartmann, and so forth.
 Iron Mask's main influence is undeniably Yngwie Malmsteen's Rising Force, but Iron Mask's music sounds more similar to At Vance and Concerto Moon in my opinion.
 I am impressed with the sound production and performance overall.
 If you are into the style of neo-classical power metal and European melodic power metal, this is it.

 [top]

-Izzizari, Massimo - Unstable Balance
+Izzizzari, Massimo - Unstable Balance

 Lion Music